 Here is the class definition for these agents:

-In this implementation, the genotype for an agent that always defects is
+In this implementation, the genotype of an agent who always defects is

 Mutation works by choosing a random value in the genotype and flipping from